EkaterinaGorbunova/image-moodboard/README.md

-# Image Moodboard - Vanilla JS React-like Implementation
+# Image Moodboard - React-like Implementation using Vanilla JS

 A demonstration project showing how to implement React-like functionality using pure JavaScript.
-This project recreates core React concepts like component creation and DOM manipulation without any frameworks or dependencies, allowing users to reorder images in a moodboard layout.
+This project recreates core React concepts like DOM manipulation without any frameworks or dependencies, allowing users to reorder images in a moodboard layout.

 ![Image Moodboard](https://github.com/EkaterinaGorbunova/image-moodboard/blob/main/public/moodboard.png)